Differential item functioning via robust scaling

 The first goal is to consider how identification constraints on the distribution of the IRT latent trait, referred to colloquially as ``scaling'', are related to procedures used to assess DIF.
 This amounts to (yet another) discussion of the circular nature of DIF \citep{Angoff1982}, with the overall argument being that IRT-based scaling and DIF are two sides of the same problem.
 In particular, DIF with respect to a grouping variable is formally similar to IRT-based scaling with the common items non-equivalent groups (CINEG) design \citep[][chap.
 6]{Kolen2014}.
 Items with DIF translate into outliers in the CINEG design.
 The latter problem has received some attention in the scaling literature \citep{He2015, He2020, Stocking1983}, although the potential advantages of this approach for DIF analysis seem to have gone largely unnoticed.
 The second goal of this paper is to elaborate on these advantages.

 Framing DIF in terms of outlier detection allows for the theory of robust statistics to be brought to bear on the problem.
 The general strategy taken in this paper is to approach IRT-based scaling with the CINEG design from the perspective of M-estimation of a location parameter \cite[][chap.
 4]{Huber2009}.
-New theoretical results provide an asymptotic test of DIF for a relatively general specification of this problem.
+In this context, the item parameter estimates play the role of data points whose location we wish to estimate.
+Whereas standard M-estimation theory involves asymptotics in the number of data points (i.e., items), the results developed in this paper invoke asymptotics in the number of respondents in the IRT model while treating the number of items as fixed.
+Taking this approach, the asymptotic distribution of a relatively wide class of M-estimators of IRT-based scaling parameters is obtained.
 These results are then used to construct a highly robust redescending M-estimator that can be tuned to flag items with DIF at the desired asymptotic Type I Error (false positive) rate.
-It is shown that the proposed estimator has a finite sample breakdown point (FSBP) of 1/2, which is the theoretical maximum for any location equivariant estimator \cite[][\S 11.2]{Huber2009}.
-In practical terms, this means that at least 1/2 of the items on an assessment must exhibit ``worst-case'' DIF before the bias of the proposed estimator and its associated test of DIF become unbounded.
-The proposed methodology is referred to as the Robust DIF (R-DIF) procedure.

-A simulation study is presented to illustrate the theoretical results about how the R-DIF procedure breaks down.
-The purpose of this simulation is to show how R-DIF performs as the proportion of items with DIF increases up to the theoretical breakdown point of 1/2, with the results thereby providing some assurances about the performance of the methodology in more realistic settings.
-The results indicate that R-DIF performs reasonably well ``on the way to breakdown'' and that it compares favorably to a number of currently available approaches for DIF analysis.
-A second simulation focusses on the statistical power of R-DIF relative to the likelihood ratio test.
-The simulations are followed by a real data example from cross-cultural human development in which the pre-specification of anchor items is infeasible.